Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Discussion

-\item {\bf Matter-Antimatter annihilation and SQC size}: We hypothesize that each quark cluster is born with an anti-matter deficit of $\eta_{\rm B}\simeq 6.1\times 10^{-10}$ meaning that there is one extra baryon per $\eta_{\rm B}^{-1}$ quark-antiquark pairs; $\eta_{\rm B}$ is the baryon-to-photon ratio.
+\item : We hypothesize that each quark cluster is born with an anti-matter deficit of $\eta_{\rm B}\simeq 6.1\times 10^{-10}$ meaning that there is one extra baryon per $\eta_{\rm B}^{-1}$ quark-antiquark pairs; $\eta_{\rm B}$ is the baryon-to-photon ratio.
 After annihilation (on timescales of $1/n_{\rm csc} \sigma_{\rm annih.} \sim 10^{-13}$ s with $\sigma_{\rm annih.}\sim$ mbarn), a cluster has only baryons left in it; this assumes that annihilation does not destroy the cluster and instead it reduces it into a pure baryon cluster of radius $R_{\rm sqc, f}\sim R_{\rm sqc, thin}$ where ``f" stands for final.
 Here, $R_{\rm sqc, thin}\sim 10^2$ fm is the typical size of a SQC set by the photon mean-free-path in the 2SC phase.
-In other words, we claim that the maximum size of the ``shrapnel" of the annihilated much bigger parent cluster to be of the order of $R_{\rm sqc, thin}$ (see \S \ref{sec:SQC-size}).
+In other words, we claim that the maximum size of the ``shrapnel" of the annihilated much bigger parent cluster to be of the order of $R_{\rm sqc, thin}$ (see Section \ref{sec:SQC-size}).
 In this case, a cluster's birth radius can be obtained from $n_{\rm csc} R_{\rm sqc, thin}^3/n_{\rm csc} R_{\rm sqc, b}^3= \eta_{\rm B}$ which gives $R_{\rm sqc, b}\sim 10^5$ fm$/n_{\rm csc, 39}$.
 Some constraints and implications to consider in the future include: (i) Annihilation should also yield pions.
 These would decay on weak-interaction timescales and if their mean-free-path turns out to be much smaller than that of photons they may affect the $\sim 10^2$ fm SQCs; (ii) While cluster formation (when the universe has aged such that its temperature is in the tens of MeV) is followed rapidly by annihilation, we must avoid re-creation of matter-antimatter pairs.
-I.e. ensure that pair-creation timescales exceed the Hubble expansion timescale; (iii) In the picture we propose here, SQCs would require a formation mechanism which is quite different from how cosmic strange-quark nuggets (\citealt{witten_1984}) and Axion quark nuggets (\citealt{zhitnitsky_2003}) form.
+I.e. ensure that pair-creation timescales exceed the Hubble expansion timescale; (iii) In the framework we outline here, SQCs would require a formation mechanism which is different from that of the much larger $A>>A_{\rm qc}$ cosmic strange-quark nuggets \cite{witten_1984} (which require a first-order QCD phase transition) and Axion quark nuggets \cite{zhitnitsky_2003} (which require their co-existence with Axions).
+Additionally, the mechanism by which these nuggets can convert their stored gluonic energy into $\sim 2$ MeV photons is a serious limitation.

 \end{enumerate}